Intracellular receptor

 Intracellular receptors are globular protein receptors located inside the cell rather than on its cell membrane.
-The word intracellular means "within or inside a cell".
+The word intracellular means "within or inside a cell."
 Molecules that cross a cell membrane to bind with a receptor are generally nonpolar and may be relatively small.
-These molecules are also known as ligands.
-Hormones that use intracellular receptors include thyroid, aldosterone, and steroid hormones.
+These molecules are also known as ligands, these trigger how genes are turned on or off which are essential for processes like growth metabolism etc. Hormones that use intracellular receptors include thyroid, aldosterone, and steroid hormones.

+Mechanism of Intracellular Receptors

+The process starts when a signaling molecule like hormones and binds to a specific receptor.